centarro/commerce-docs/docs/v2/developer-guide/checkout/checkout.md

 }
 ```

-Add that code to your custom modules's `.module` file, rebuild caches, and reload your checkout page.
+Add that code to your custom module's `.module` file, rebuild caches, and reload your checkout page.
 It now looks like this:

 ![Replacing checkout pane 2](../images/replacing_checkout_pane_2.png)